 Since the covid-19 pandemic, employees all over the world have taken on remote working, and for the most part, it has had some great benefits!
 As companies plan for the future, they are trying to decide on the best path forward for the future of work.
-Many organisations are looking into hybrid working, this combines remote working and in-house office working.
+Many organisations are looking into hybrid working, which combines remote working and in-house office working.

 What is Hybrid Working?